Friday, June 19, 2026

 whether or not to throw stones at me

-as I walk to the variety store to buy eggs
+as I walk to the 24 hr. convenience store to buy eggs

 and a gentle, yet reasonably fast-acting laxative.